Inpatient and outpatient stroke recovery rehab and complex stroke treatment

-When stroke patients arrive at Bryn Mawr Rehab Hospital—generally from acute-care hospitals—the main focus is restoring mobility.
+When stroke patients arrive at Bryn Mawr Rehab Hospital—generally from acute-care hospitals—the main focus is on restoring mobility.
 The body and brain are ready to recover, so we make sure patients are out of bed and active during their rehab stay.
-In fact, we make sure our stroke patients participate in a minimum of three hours of intensive rehabilitation therapy for five out of seven days.
+In fact, we make sure our stroke recovery rehab patients participate in a minimum of three hours of intensive rehabilitation therapy for five out of seven days.
 The most rapid improvement usually occurs in the first few months after the stroke, so we develop unique stroke treatment and therapy plans that help patients immediately build on their strengths and learn to compensate for limitations.

 - Nursing stations located nearby with optimal sight lines to patient rooms